 5.1.
-Data analysis - TDA acknowledges the importance of tracking students' behaviour using formal data systems (EduLink One, SIMS and TEAMS) in order to identify students who need enhanced levels of support and intervention.
+Data analysis - TDA acknowledges the importance of tracking students' behaviour using formal data systems in order to identify students who need enhanced levels of challenge, support and intervention.

 All staff have access to data which records all positive and negative behaviour events added by staff.
-This is especially useful to tutors and pastoral teams who use it to track the conduct of students on a daily and weekly basis in order to provide appropriate challenge and support.
-Tutors use the data on their form group to celebrate successes and challenge and support behaviours which fail to meet our expectations.
+This is especially useful to tutors and pastoral teams who use it to track the conduct of students on a daily, weekly and termly basis in order to provide appropriate challenge and support to students as well as celebrating their successes.